opengisci/opengisci.github.io/_posts/2023-12-07-site-review.md

 ### Blog Posts

-- There are *six* posts thus far:
+- There are *four* posts:
   - What is Open GIScience?
   - Open Source GIS & Reproducibility
   - Error & Uncertainty
-  - Open CyberGIS Community
-  - Malawi Vulnerability Model & Uncertainty
-  - Humanitarian GIS
+  - Geographic threats to validity in your project

 - Do posts cite appropriate readings?
 - Is any proofreading / revision necessary?